Exercise 1

 takes a binary decision tree tree

 An evaluation is a list of assignments for all variables occurring in the tree.
-Thus the output of satisficing-evaluations
+Thus the output of (satisficing-evaluations bool-tree)

 might look as follows: